mneyrane/AS-NESTA-net/demos/README.md

 # Experiments

-The main code for the paper is found under `QCBP_TV_Haar/` and the test images are in `images/`.
+The code for the paper is found under `QCBP_TV_Haar/` and the test images are in `images/`.
 The subfolder(s) named `CC/` correspond to stability experiment code modified to run at a larger scale on [Compute Canada](https://www.computecanada.ca/) clusters.

-The other folders are discontinued and left here for archival purposes.
-They may be repurposed in the future.

 ## Test image attributions